Bald Butte Lookout

 Directions

 From Paisley, travel 0.5 miles north on Highway 31 and turn left on Mill Street.
-Follow Mill Street to the Y junction where it becomes gravel, then turn right on Forest Road 3315.
-Continue 21 miles on FR 3315, turn left on FR 28 for 0.5 miles to FR 3411.
-Turn right on FR 3411 for 2 miles to FR 450.
+Stay on Mill Street to the Y junction, then turn right on Forest Road 3315.
+Continue 21 miles on FR 3315, turn left on FR 28 for 0.5 miles, then right on FR 3411 for 2 miles to unmarked FR 450.
 Turn right on FR 450 to the summit.
-The final 2 miles on FR 450 are steep and rough with large rocks, not suitable for low-clearance vehicles or large RVs.
+The last 2 miles are steep, rough, and may have large rocks requiring removal.
+Not suitable for low-clearance vehicles or RVs.

 Amenities